Simple configuration access

-This is a Python module called jgtutils
+This is a Python module called jgtutils.

-You can install jgtutils
+You can install jgtutils from PyPI:

 pip install jgtutils